Skip to content

 Ajman Corniche

-Ajman Corniche, from the Kempinski Hotel to the roundabout separating the emirates of Sharjah and Ajman, is filled with many tourist facilities built according to a diverse architectural style.
+Ajman Corniche, from the Kempinski Hotel to the roundabout separating the emirates of Sharjah and Ajman, has many tourist facilities built according to a diverse architectural style.

 The Corniche witnessed the opening of many luxurious 5-star hotels overlooking the waters, forming a turning point in Ajman’s tourist path.
 When you visit the Corniche, you can enjoy the atmosphere and the fresh sea breeze while relaxing under one of the wicker umbrellas and palm trees spread along the Corniche.